 What is it?

-Patient registries are organised systems with a ’predetermined scientific, clinical or public health purpose’ (PARENT definition).
+Patient registries are organised systems with a ’predetermined scientific, clinical or public health purpose’ (for further information, see Cross-Border Patient Registries Initiative [PARENT]).
 They are used to prospectively collect, analyse and disseminate data on a group of patients with specific characteristics in common, for example people with a particular condition, having a certain treatment or using a health-related service.
 They are cohort studies that are developed with a predetermined health-related aim.
-Patient registries evolved from paper-based records in a doctor’s office to data collected electronically, usually in databases.
-They often containing large amounts of data, such as clinical information or biological samples stored in biobanks.
+Patient registries have evolved from paper-based records in a doctor’s office to data collected electronically, usually in databases.
+They often contain large amounts of data, such as clinical information or biological samples stored in biobanks.

 Patient registries may be classified as:

 - disease or condition registries, based on populations with a particular disease or group of diseases

 - product-specific registries, based on populations using specific products, often developed by manufacturers to assess long-term safety and adverse effects.

 Examples of patient registries